Key Employee Engagement Programme (“KEEP”)

 - The value of shares acquired by key employees under the KEEP incentive will also be exempt from employer PRSI contributions, in accordance with the current regime applying to share-based reward.

-How is KEEP different to the existing regime?
+1.1 How is KEEP different to the original standard share options?

-Below is a summary of the key differences between the existing regime and the proposed new KEEP regime:
+Below is a summary of the key differences between the original standard share options, which still exists, and the proposed new KEEP regime:

 To illustrate the overall tax benefit due from the scheme, an example was provided by the Department of Finance in its “Budget 2018: Tax Policy Changes” document as follows: